 Gratitude for Timothy’s Faith

 3 I thank God, whom I worship and serve with a clear conscience in the manner of my forefathers,2 as I constantly remember you in my prayers both day and night.
-4 Whenever I recall your tears, I greatly long to see you and so be filled with joy.
-5 For I am often reminded of your sincere faith,3 a faith that first lived in your grandmother Lois and your mother Eunice, and which I am persuaded now lives in you as well.
+4 Whenever I recall your tears, I greatly long to see you, in order that I might be filled with joy; 5 for I am often reminded of your sincere faith,3 a faith that first lived in your grandmother Lois and your mother Eunice, and which I am persuaded now lives in you as well.

-6 For this reason I remind you to keep rekindling4 the gift of God that is in you through the laying on of my hands; 7 for God has not given us a spirit of timidity, but of power, love, and self-control.5 8 Therefore do not be ashamed of the testimony of our Lord, or of me his prisoner; but instead, join with me in suffering for the gospel according to the power of God, 9 who has saved us and called us with a holy calling, not because of our works, but because of his own purpose and grace.
-This grace6 was granted to us in Christ Jesus measureless ages ago,7 10 but now has been revealed through the appearing of our Savior, Christ Jesus, who broke the power of8 death and brought life and immortality to light through the gospel.
-11 And for the purpose of its advance,9 I was appointed a herald, an apostle, and a teacher, 12 which is also why I am suffering the things I do.10 But I am not ashamed, for I know whom I have believed, and am convinced that he is able to guard what I have entrusted to him11 as I look ahead to12 that Day.
+6 For this reason I would remind you to rekindle4 the gift of God that is in you through the laying on of my hands; 7 for God has not given us a spirit of timidity, but of power, love, and self-control.5 8 Therefore do not be ashamed of the testimony of our Lord, or of me his prisoner; but instead, join with me in suffering for the gospel according to the power of God, 9 who has saved us and called us with a holy calling, not because of our works, but because of his own purpose and grace.
+This grace6 was granted to us in Christ Jesus measureless ages ago,7 10 but now has been revealed through the appearing of our Savior, Christ Jesus, who broke the power of8 death, and brought life and immortality to light through the gospel.
+11 For the purpose of its advance9 I was appointed a herald, an apostle, and a teacher, 12 which is also why I am suffering the things I do.10 But I am not ashamed, for I know the one in whom I have believed, and am convinced that he is able to guard what I have entrusted to him,11 as I look ahead to12 that Day.

 13 Hold tightly to the pattern of the sound words you heard from me, and do so in the faith and love that are found in Christ Jesus.
 14 Through the Holy Spirit who lives in us, guard the good deposit that was entrusted to you.

 15 You already know that everyone in the province of Asia turned away from me, including13 Phygellus and Hermogenes.
 16 The Lord grant mercy to the household of Onesiphorus, for he often refreshed me and was not ashamed of my chains.
 17 On the contrary, when he arrived in Rome he diligently sought me out and found me.
-18 May the Lord grant that he find mercy from the Lord on that Day!
-And as for the many ways he served us at Ephesus, these you know very well.
+18 May the Lord grant him to find mercy from the Lord on that Day!
+And as for the many ways in which he served us at Ephesus, these you know very well.

 - Lit. according to